saalfeldlab/elm/README.md

 Electron-Light Microscopy tools for Janelia

 This project enables visualization of light microscopy in the space of a particular version of FAFB (internal to Janelia only).
-Any images in the space of the fly light nc82 template can be visualized.
+Any images in the space of the fly light nc82 template (size: `1450 x 725 x 436` ) can be visualized.
 The transformation was generated manually using [bigwarp](http://fiji.sc/BigWarp) which in turn is built upon [BigDataViewer](http://fiji.sc/BigDataViewer).